DavidJKTofan/davidtofan.com/content/articles/ai-cybersecurity/index.md

 type: 'article'
 ---

-In this blog post, we will be going over two important interactions with Artificial Intelligence (AI):
+In this blog post, we will be going over two important interactions with Artificial Intelligence (AI) and how Cloudflare solutions can help us with these:

 1. **Zero Trust and AI** – navigating the balance between empowering employees to leverage AI services and safeguarding against potential information leaks and misuse.